Have your voice heard! Get involved with the movement to avoid internet taxation! WebmasterVote.org

 • In the neck

-• Even gentiles
+• Even genitals

 Users frequently experience a condition known as "Cotton fever," caused by endotoxins.
 This short-term bacterial infection results in fever, chills, tremors, aches and pains.
 In addition, septic abscesses and ulcerations are common in IV drug users.
 They also experience lesions or "tracks" which are scars on the skin often caused by constant inflammation of the injection site.
 One of the worst infections is necrotizing fascitis and infection that destroys fascia and subcutaneous tissue but is not immediately visible on the surface skin.
 This is known as the "flesh-eating disease."